-Elevation was selected as an important predictive variable in both the all variables and the GIS only models; the partial dependencies (Figures & ) indicate a negative relationship between elevation and chlorophyll a concentration that is probably due to fact that the location of mountains in the United States is the spatial inverse of the distribution of agricultural and urban lands.
+Elevation was selected as an important predictive variable in both the all variables and the GIS only models; the partial dependencies (Figs. 5 and 8) indicate a negative relationship between elevation and chlorophyll a concentration that is probably due to fact that the location of mountains in the United States is the spatial inverse of the distribution of agricultural and urban lands.
 As elevation increases we expect decreased loads due to smaller watershed contributing areas.
 In contrast lower elevation sites will have larger drainage areas and greater potential for increased nutrient loads from urban and agricultural sources.

 The variables in the "GIS only" model captured the large scale spatial pattern of the trophic status gradient of lakes across the United States.
 In addition to elevation, mentioned above, the model was most sensitive to latitude and ecoregion.
 In general, chlorophyll a concentrations are highest in the Southern portions of the study area where temperatures can be higher (a known driver of productivity), elevations lower, and agricultural impacts more pronounced.
-Likewise ecoregion (see Figures & ) has a pronounced affect indicting continental scale effects of land use and geography.
+Likewise ecoregion (see Figs. 2 and 8) has a pronounced affect indicating continental scale effects of land use and geography.
 Agriculturally dominated landscapes such as the Temperate Plains, Southern Plains, and Coastal Plains show the highest levels of Chlorophyll a.
 Whereas high elevation zones (Western Mountains), arid lands (Xeric), Northern habitats (Upper Midwest) have lower concentrations.

-Further evidence for the role of land use/land cover variables, and similar to results from Read et. al. (2015), is shown by the selection of the percent cropland and percent evergreen forest variables.
-As indicated by the partial dependency plots (Figure ), chlorophyll a increases with cropland and decreases with evergreen cover.
+Further evidence for the role of land use/land cover variables, and similar to results from Read et al. (2015), is shown by the selection of the percent cropland and percent evergreen forest variables.
+As indicated by the partial dependency plots (Fig. 8), chlorophyll a increases with cropland and decreases with evergreen cover.
 It is not surprising that croplands were selected given the overwhelming impact of agriculture on the eutrophication process.
-Evergreens and chlorophyll a concentrations show a negative association (Figure ).
+Evergreens and chlorophyll a concentrations show a negative association (Fig. 8).
 As the percent of evergreens increases we are likely to see increased elevation and soil differences that limit agriculture.

 Lastly, morphometry (e.g., depth) also proved to be important in the prediction of lake trophic state (Genkai-Kato and Carpenter 2005).
 As morphometry shows little to no broad scale spatial pattern and is unique to a given lake, these data are likely illuminating the local, lake scale drivers such as in-lake nutrient processing and residence time.